noodlefrenzy/CognitiveServicesTutorial/LabManual.md

 Once you've set your Cognitive Services API keys, your Azure Blob Storage Connection String, and your Cosmos DB Endpoint URI and Key in your _TestCLI's_ `settings.json`, you can run the _TestCLI_.
 See below's _"Loading Image Using TestCLI"_ if you'd like to run it first - for now it will just connect to Blob Storage and Cosmos DB, and print out the actions it _should be_ taking for each file you give it to process.
 It's your job to implement those actions, which we walk you through below.

-### Implementing Cosmos DBHelper ###
+### Implementing DocumentDBHelper ###

-With `ImageProcessing.sln` from the `Starting` directory open, look in the `ImageStorageLibrary` project for the `Cosmos DBHelper.cs` class.
+With `ImageProcessing.sln` from the `Starting` directory open, look in the `ImageStorageLibrary` project for the `DocumentDBHelper.cs` class.
 Take a look for `NotImplementedException` and you'll notice quite a few in the file.
 These are _suggested_ operations - feel free to implement different ones instead if they suit your needs.
-Many of the implementations can be found in the [Getting Started guide](https://docs.microsoft.com/en-us/azure/Cosmos DB/Cosmos DB-get-started).
+Many of the implementations can be found in the [Getting Started guide](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-get-started).

 Once you've implemented the operations in the helper, go to `TestCLI`'s `Util.cs` and notice that the `ImageMetadata` class has some gaps.
 We need to turn the `ImageInsights` we retrieve from Cognitive Services into appropriate Metadata to be stored into Cosmos DB.

 Finally, look in `Program.cs` and notice in `ProcessDirectoryAsync` there's a few `TODO` comments.
-First, we need to check if the image and metadata have already been uploaded - we can use `Cosmos DBHelper` to find the document by ID - you should have implemented that above, to return `null` if the document doesn't exist.
+First, we need to check if the image and metadata have already been uploaded - we can use `DocumentDBHelper` to find the document by ID - you should have implemented that above, to return `null` if the document doesn't exist.
 Next, if we've set `forceUpdate` or the image hasn't been processed before, we'll call the Cognitive Services using `ImageProcessor` from the `ImageProcessingLibrary` and retrieve the `ImageInsights`, which we add to our current `ImageMetadata`.

 Once that's complete, we can store our image - first the actual image into Blob Storage using our `BlobStorageHelper` instance, and then the `ImageMetadata` into Cosmos DB using our `DocumentDBHelper` instance.
 If the document already existed (based on our previous check), we should update the existing document.
 Otherwise, we should be creating a new one.